unterstein/binance-trader/README.md

 This implementation was inspired by a [python trading bot](https://github.com/yasinkuyu/binance-trader), but I re-wrote this in a strong typed language and added more fault tolerance.

-I don't hold a lot of coins in any currency, so please don't try to hack me and enjoy this bot <3
+I don't hold a lot of coins in any currency, so please don't try to hack me and enjoy this bot instead <3

 # DISCLAIMER - you probably don't want to use this!